ardangelo/beepy-ppa/README.md

 ## `beepy-kbd` firmware check

-The keyboard and firmware driver package will run a preinstall check to ensure that the Beepy firmware is compatible with the driver
+The keyboard and firmware driver package will run a preinstall check to ensure that the Beepy firmware is compatible with the driver.

 If the installed firmware is detected as incompatible, the installation will be canceled.

 A link to a compatible firmware release will be output as part of the error message.

 ## Cleaning old drivers